stianloader/Micromixin/sponge-bugs.md

 implementation.
 As of now they are forcefully reproduced in the micromixin implementation, but in the future that should change.

-henceforth, this list exists to facilitate migration to more acceptable standard behaviour.
+Henceforth, this list exists to facilitate migration to more acceptable standard behaviour.

 WARNING: Micromixin has a LOT more bugs than sponge.
 It needs a lot more